 The first stop of the Golden Circle is Þingvellir National Park, which is located right between the North American and Eurasian tectonic plates; you can literally walk between them.

-Þingvellir also played a huge role in Iceland's heritage, being the original site of the world's longest running, ongoing representative parliament, the place where it converted to Christianity in 1000 AD, and where it declared independence from Denmark in 1944.
+Þingvellir also played a huge role in Iceland's heritage, being the original site of the world's longest-running, ongoing representative parliament.
+It converted to Christianity in 1000 AD, and where it declared independence from Denmark in 1944.
 There is plenty to see as you walk around this UNESCO World Heritage Site, and the adventurous can also opt into an exhilarating snorkel here.

 The beautiful geothermal valley of Haukadalur is next, where you can see the geysers Strokkur and Geysir, amongst many steaming hot springs.
-While the more famous Geysir is largely inactive now, Strokkur erupts every ten minutes or so, to heights of over 20 m (66 ft).
+While the more famous Geysir is largely inactive now, Strokkur erupts every ten minutes to heights of over 66 ft (20 m).

 The final stop on the Golden Circle tour is one of the most popular attractions in Iceland, the mighty Gullfoss waterfall.
-A pathway takes you right to the water's edge, where you can get a real sense of the enormous natural power of these 32 m (150 ft) tall falls.
+A pathway takes you right to the water's edge, where you can get a real sense of the enormous natural power of these 150 ft (32 m) tall falls.

 From Gullfoss, you can choose to go on an optional snowmobile tour on the nearby Langjökull glacier.
 You can also take the opportunity to ride an Icelandic horse, an essential Icelandic experience.

 The crater lake of Kerið is also well worth a visit as you traverse the area.
-Take in the dazzling colours of the red-and-orange lava rock, the azure waters of the deep lake in its centre, and get a few photos before spending the night in the Hvolsvöllur area.
+Take in the dazzling colors of the red-and-orange lava rock, the azure waters of the deep lake in its center, and get a few photos before spending the night in the Selfoss region.

-Along the coast near Vík, is the black volcanic coastline and the dramatic Dyrhólaey peninsula and Reynisdrangar rock formations.
-Just be sure to be very careful near this beach, as the waves and currents are powerful and unpredictable.
+Along the coast near Vík are the black volcanic coastline and the dramatic Dyrhólaey peninsula and Reynisdrangar rock formations.
+Be very careful near this beach, as the waves and currents are powerful and unpredictable.
 This area has a large puffin colony during the summers, so try and spot some.

 More sights as you drive ahead include the magnificent Mýrdalsjökull glacier and the quaint, historic village of Kirkjubæjarklaustur.
-You will spend the night in either Kirkjubæjarklaustur or the Skaftafell area.
+You will spend the night in either Vík or the Skaftafell area.

-Do not spend all day here, however, as the the stunning Jökulsárlón glacier lagoon is the next stop.
+However, do not spend all day here as the stunning Jökulsárlón glacier lagoon is the next stop.
 Here, you can see icebergs break from a glacier tongue and float serenely towards the ocean; it is a magnificent sight.
 If you wish to get closer, you can enjoy an optional boat ride that will take you right amongst them, with a choice between an amphibious vessel or a little zodiac.
 If you see any seals, give a whistle, and they may come closer to investigate the noise.
 They are often as curious about you as you are them.

-Don't forget to have a look at the Diamond Beach, just by the ocean next to the lagoon.
+Don't forget to look at Diamond Beach, just by the ocean next to the lagoon.
 Chunks of ice in all shapes and sizes decorate the shoreline like a string of beautiful jewels, making for excellent photo opportunities.

 Spend the night in Höfn.